Porto Alegre Metro: Airport connection people mover

 Construction of a 0.814 km (including maintenance track, it is 1.01 km long) single-line fully automated people mover connecting the Estação Aeroporto (Airport Station) and Terminal 1 of Salgado Filho International Airport has been completed.
 The line has been operational since August 2013.
 It is a part of the Porto Alegre Metro system so users do not need to purchase a separate ticket.
 The journey time is 90 seconds.
 Depending on demand, one or two vehicles (150 or 300 passengers), will operate at any one time.
 Cost of construction was R$37.8 million with demand projected at 7,700 passengers per day.
 In the period 1 May 2014 to 7 September 2014, following the introduction of fare collection, the service averaged 3,165 passengers per day with a peak of 4,134 on 5 September 2014.

 This is the first commercial installation in the world of the Aeromovel design, an atmospheric railway technology first developed in Porto Alegre in the late 1970s.

+Stations

 Future expansion

 Line 2 of the metro is proposed to consist of a 19 km route from the city centre to Cachoeirinha, of which around half will be underground.
 In 2019, the estimated cost of the line was $2.9 billion.